 $30 per bottle

-The grapes for this wine are from our estate vineyard and one other vineyard in Prince Edward County.
-The year started out very cold and wet, but turned hot and dry in September and October, allowing the grapes to ripen nicely while maintaining their acidity.
-The wine has a beautiful copper colour which comes from leaving the skins in contact with the juice for 72 hours prior to pressing and starting fermentation.
-This technique has resulted in a wine with more complex fruit flavours and a touch of tannins.
-It’s a wine style that dates back hundreds of years but is now not very common.
-This is nonetheless our favourite way of making Pinot Gris!
-The 2017 version features enticing aromas and flavours of apricot and citrus, with appealing zest due to balanced acidity.
+This wine has a beautiful copper colour (“cuivré”) which comes from leaving the skins in contact with the juice for 72 hours prior to pressing and starting fermentation.
+This technique has resulted in a wine with added complexity, and a touch of tannins.
+It’s a wine style that dates back hundreds of years, but is now not very common.
+This is our favourite way of making Pinot Gris!
+In this 2019 version the wine is very aromatic, with flavours and aromas of mandarin orange and apricot.
+The crisp acidity and minerality provide a beautiful counterbalance to the fruit flavours, leaving you salivating for another sip!
 It can markedly enhance dishes served with sweeter sauces or can be drunk on its own.